Jiangnan-Lyu/BST692-2020-assignment2/README.md

 ## Tasks
 ### Setup the project
+0. Figure out who you want on your team for the rest of the final project.
 1. Build a private repo on GitHub.
 Include a README and an R .gitignore file.
 1. Invite Ray and Layla to be collaborators.
 1. Invite others you want to work with.
 We suggest no more than 3 people work on a project.